 TB Skin Test

-This is the most common way doctors diagnose tuberculosis.
-A tiny amount of fluid called tuberculin gets injected just below the skin in your forearm.
-It contains some inactive TB bacteria.
+Many people who have TB don’t have any symptoms.
+They have what doctors call latent TB.
+The TB skin test, also known as the Mantoux tuberculin skin test, is the most common way doctors diagnose tuberculosis.
+They’ll inject a tiny amount of fluid called tuberculin just below the skin in your forearm.
+It contains some inactive TB protein.
 You should feel a small prick from the needle.
-You’ll go back to your doctor 2 or 3 days later, and a health care worker will see if you’ve had a reaction.
+You’ll go back to your doctor 2 or 3 days later, and a health care worker will see whether you’ve had a reaction.

-If you have a raised, hard bump or there's swelling on your arm, you have a "positive" test.
+If you have a raised, hard bump or there's swelling on your arm, you have a positive test.
 That means TB germs are in your body.
-But it doesn't necessarily mean you have active tuberculosis disease.
+But it doesn't always mean you have active tuberculosis disease.

 TB Blood Tests

-Latent TB Infection vs. TB Disease
+Latent TB Infection vs. Active TB Disease

 If you have tuberculosis, you might have a latent TB infection or active TB disease.

-With a latent infection, you have the TB bacteria, but you don't feel sick and you have no symptoms.
+With a latent TB infection, you have the TB bacteria, but you don't feel sick and you have no symptoms.
 You can't spread TB to anyone else.
 The only sign that you have a TB infection is a positive TB skin test or blood test.

-About 5% to 10% of people who have a latent TB infection will eventually get TB disease.
+About 5% to 10% of people who have a latent TB infection will eventually get active TB disease.
 Your chance of it depends on your medical history.

-Testing for Drug Resistance
+Testing for TB Drug Resistance

-Your doctor will test early on to make sure your TB isn't resistant to the drugs you're taking for it.
-Sometimes, if you miss a dose or take your medicine incorrectly, your TB is harder to treat the second time.The drugs aren't able to fight the TB.
+The doctor will test early on to make sure your TB responds to the drugs you're taking for it.
+If it doesn’t, you could have what’s called drug-resistant TB.
+Sometimes, if you miss multiple doses or don't take your medicines like you're supposed to, your TB can develop resistance to some of the medications used to treat it.The drugs may not be able to fight the disease.